DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-32.md

 Jacob asked him, "Please tell me your name."
 He said, "Why is it that you ask what my name is?"
 So he blessed him there.

 ###### v30
-Jacob called the name of the place Peniel; for he said, "I have seen God face to face, and my life is preserved."
+Jacob called the name of the place [[Peniel]]; for he said, "I have seen God face to face, and my life is preserved."

 ###### v31
 The sun rose on him as he passed over Peniel, and he limped because of his thigh.